ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 ## Providing new services

 You can extends M2Doc by adding services to your templates using the [Template properties wizard](index.html#template-properties-wizard).
-A service is a simple Java method with at least one parameter and a return value.
+A service is a simple Java method with at least one parameter and a return value or a [template construct](index.html#template-construct-example) from an other template.

 To be able to access the service Class you template needs to be in a Java project and the Class needs to be accessible in the project classpath.
 When deployed the service Class needs to be in the current classpath.